-There may be many reasons for lumbar hyperlordosis but here we’ll discuss some of the common causes:
+There may be many reasons for lumbar hyperlordosis but here we’ll discuss some common causes of lumbar lordosis:

-It is a condition of the vertebral column in which one of the intervertebral discs is slipped forward onto the lower vertebral bone.
-It can be corrected by medical therapy or surgical intervention.
+- Spondylolisthesis, which is a condition of the vertebral column in which one of the intervertebral discs is slipped forward onto the lower vertebral bone.

-It is a type of malignant bone tumors which commonly happens in the tibia near the knee joint.
+- Osteosarcoma.
+It is a type of malignant bone tumor which commonly happens in the tibia, near the knee joint.
 It can also appear on the bones of upper limbs near the shoulder.
-Since it is a malignant disease, it can also involve a vertebral column causing hyperlordosis.

-Following are the common symptoms of lumbar hyperlordosis:
+Some of the most common symptoms of lumbar hyperlordosis include:

 How to Treat Lumbar Hyperlordosis?

-The patients suffering from a mild type of lordosis, do not require medical intervention.
+Patients who suffer from a mild type of lordosis do not require medical intervention.
 But if the condition is severe, medical help is compulsory.
-Some Treatment options for lordosis are following:
+Some treatment options for lordosis are following:

 - Painkillers, to lessen the pain and discomfort associated with lordosis